lueck/scrapetition/README.md

 ============

 Scrapetition is a type safe yet flexible web scraper written in Haskell.
-In gains flexibility by using type classes and can easily be extented by scalpel scrapers.
+In gains flexibility by using type classes and GADTs and can easily be extented by scalpel scrapers.
+The scraped items are stored in an SQL database.

 Right now it has scrapers for